dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Fable is more historical than fact, because fact tells us about one man and fable tells us about a million men.
+  Lost time is never found again, and what we call time enough always proves little enough.
+Let us then be up and doing, and doing to a purpose.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1408 days)